ritvaj/b2b-saas-user-activation-analysis/README.md

 - Day 3: **2.8%**
 - Day 7: **0.8%**

-Retention declines sharply within the first few days, suggesting weak early habit formation and limited short-term stickiness following initial product exposure.
+Retention declines sharply within the first few days, indicating that users who do not activate are unlikely to return and re-engage after initial exposure.

 ---